 A lot of pet owners and dog lovers are guilty of sneaking table scraps and leftovers to their dogs.
 It’s hard to resist the cute puppy dog eyes your precious canine friend makes when he sees you and your food.
 The question is, are those puppy eyes healthy for your fur baby?

-Although it is highly discouraged by animal trainers and numerous pet owners, a lot of us are guilty of smuggling food—especially those we don’t like—under the table and into your pet’s mouths.
+Although it is highly discouraged by animal trainers and numerous pet owners, a lot of us are guilty of smuggling food—especially the food we (our kids) don’t like—under the table and into your pet’s mouths.
 Even though it seems like a harmless thing to do, feeding your dog table scraps could be dangerous to your pet.
 You might accidentally feed him something he should not eat.

 One of the things you should not feed your dog is shrimp.
 Even though feeding your dog a piece of shrimp or two won’t mean your dog will be frothing at the mouth with a ticket straight to doggy heaven, veterinarians highly encourage dog lovers and pet owners to be wary of feeding their dogs shrimps because of the following reasons:

 Shrimp is a kind of shellfish.
 Their shell, legs and their tail is made out of chitosan, a form of chitin, which is hard to digest.
 If you’re wondering about can dogs eat shrimp, you should know that this may block the digestive tract of your dog and cause severe pain or even death in the long run.
 If you really insist on feeding your dog shrimp, make sure to cook it thoroughly and peel it well.

 When a dog ingests something it can handle or something it is not supposed to eat, their body is bound to find a way to expel it by vomiting or by letting it out the other end.
 If your dog is new to shellfish or is allergic to it, it may result in vomiting and loss of appetite.
 It could also lead to diarrhea and dehydration.
 Take your dog to the vet immediately.